East Sacramento Intersection Transforming Into Sac State ‘University Village’

 “It’s convenient for me,” Schmidt said.

-University President Robert Nelson has prioritized adding housing to help rid the campus of the image he now describes as a dirty word.
+University President Robert Nelsen has prioritized adding housing to help rid the campus of the image he now describes as a dirty word.

 “I do call the commuter school the ‘c’ word,” Nelson said.
 “And we don’t use that word around campus anymore.”

-The newest housing plan at 65th and Folsom Boukevard is called Opus Student Housing.READ MORE: TikTok Trouble: Viral Trend Encouraging School Vandalism Reaches Sacramento Region
+The newest housing plan at 65th and Folsom Boulevard is called Opus Student Housing.READ MORE: Wrong-Way Driver Suspected Of DUI In Crash That Killed Passenger On Hwy.
+99

 The new housing is planned to go up at an intersection that has been transformed over the past decade to cater to students, including adding a Grocery Outlet city councilmember Jeff Harris worked to bring to the neighborhood for students.